reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 - **Reducers should contain the actual state update logic**
   - Reducers can contain whatever logic is needed to calculate the next state
   - Action objects should contain just enough info to describe what happened
+- **Actions should be thought of as describing "events that happened", and many reducers can respond to the same dispatched action**
+  - Apps should normally only dispatch one action at a time
+  - Case reducer names (and actions) should typically be named past-tense, like `postAdded`
+  - Many slice reducers can each do their own state updates in response to the same action
+  - `createSlice.extraReducers` lets slices listen for actions that were defined outside of the slice
+  - State values can be reset by returning a new value from the case reducer as a replacement, instead of mutating the existing state

 :::